tektutor/ansible-june-2021/Day3/README.md

 ansible-playbook ping.yml -vvv
 ansible-playbook ping.yml -vvvv
 ```
-As you have noticed, the each additional v adds additional level of verbosity for debugging/troubleshooting purposes.
+As you have noticed, each additional 'v' adds additional level of verbosity for debugging/troubleshooting purposes.
 For Unix/Linux you may try upto 4 levels of verbosity and the 5th level is meant for Windows ansible node.
+Anything more than 5 'v's are simply ignored by Ansible :)